vitaly-t/pg-promise/README.md

 ```

 By default, method `sequence` resolves with an array of resolved results from each
 query created by the factory.
-However, if you are inserting way over 1m records,
+However, if you have too many requests in your sequence,
-such array may grow out of proportion.
+such array may quickly grow out of proportion.

 To prevent this from happening, method `sequence` has been extended in version 1.7.2
 to the following syntax: